Icetraveller/CometPark-Android/README.md

 CometPark-Android
 =================
-Welcome to the CometPark-Android wiki!
+Welcome to the CometPark-Android!
 This git repository is Android side of the whole project.

 The CometPark project goal is to provide a solution to the UT Dallas campus parking problem, which includes the customization of hardware devices and sensors installed on each parking lot, implementation of cloud service and Android mobile application.